PositiveSumData/NationalOralHealthDataPortal/Data/Older_Adult_Basic_Screening_Survey/README.md

 **Comprability across residency setting**.
 States choose one setting in which to visit seniors and record their oral health.
 These settings are usually nursing, assisted living, or congregate meal site facilities.
 It may not be appropriate to compare one state's performance in nursing facilities to another state's performance in congregate meal sites.
 These reports cannot be used to extrapolate about the oral health of an entire state's older adults.
 These facility differences are recorded in the Tableau visualizations.

 **Different dentition denominators**.
 State survey reports will usually indicate whether a prevalence applies to all the older adults it sampled or only to older adults of a certain dentition.
 For example, a state may present the percent, of older adults with at least one or more teeth, what percent had untreated decay.
 Whereas another state may record the prevalence of untreated decay among all adults sampled, regardless of whether they have any teeth.
 This presents a comparability challenge, because adults without any teeth are probably not going to have tooth decay.
 Such denominator differences are recorded in the Tableau visualizations.
+When state reports are unclear whether the population denominator is all adults or only dentate adults, we have assigned the value "all adults ages 65+\*" with the asterisk denoting we are unsure.

 ## Tableau Presentation